gforge/MedBench-LLM/basic/prompts/basic_both.md

 -   Follow-up appointments (with specific dates if available)
 -   Specific instructions or precautions for the patient
 -   Any pending tests or studies]
 </discharge_summary>

-Guidelines:
+**Guidelines**:

-1. Use professional, concise medical language with a high readability score.
-Avoid jargon where possible.
+1.  **Clarity**: Use professional, concise medical language.
+Avoid unnecessary jargon and ensure high readability.
-2. Include only information explicitly stated in the provided **notes**.
-Do not infer or add information not present in the notes.
+2.  **Accuracy**: Include only information explicitly stated in the clinical data.
+Do not infer or add details not present.
-3. Prioritize clinically significant information.
-Omit extraneous details that do not impact the patient's care.
+3.  **Relevance**: Focus on clinically significant information.
+Omit non-essential details.
-4. Clearly document key events and critical decision points in the patient's care.
+4.  **Documentation**: Clearly record key events, critical decisions, and significant changes in the patient's condition, diagnosis, or treatment.
-5. Highlight any changes in diagnosis or treatment plan that occurred during the hospital stay.
-6. Provide specific, actionable follow-up instructions to ensure continuity of care.
+5.  **Actionable Information**: Provide specific recommendations when appropriate to ensure continuity of care.
-7. Avoid repeating information across sections.
-Aim for a maximum of 3 paragraphs with 3-5 sentences each in the Hospital Course section.
-Longer summaries may be necessary for complex cases.
-8. If specific information is not available in the notes, write "Not reported" in the relevant section.
-Do not omit sections entirely.
+6.  **Structure**: Organize information logically, often chronologically, with clear topic sentences and coherent structure.
-9. Use bullet points for lists (e.g., in Procedures, Plan, and Medication Changes) to enhance readability.
-The Hospital Course should remain in narrative form.
+7.  **Formatting**: Use appropriate formatting (e.g., bullet points for lists) to enhance readability.
-10. In the Hospital Course section, organize information chronologically.
-Use clear topic sentences for each paragraph to highlight key events or changes.

-The **notes** you should base your discharge summary on are enclosed in the following triple quotes: """ {notes} """

-Please generate the discharge summary based on these instructions and the provided notes.
+8.  **Standards**: Adhere to relevant medical documentation standards and best practices.
+9.  **Transparency**: If specific information is missing, indicate this clearly (e.g., "Not reported").

+**Objective**: Create documentation that accurately reflects the patient's clinical situation, facilitates communication among healthcare providers, and supports high-quality patient care.